SuperNEMO-DBD/cadfael-deployment/README.md

 uses the [git](https://git-scm.com) version control system for distributing updates.
 The minimum requirements to run the `brew` command are thus:

-- Ruby 1.9 or higher
+- Ruby 1.9 or higher (Run `ruby --version` to check)
-- git 1.7 or higher
+- git 1.7 or higher (Run `git --version` to check)

-Homebrew are gradually removing support for Ruby versions less than 2.0, though these have not been merged into CadfaelBrew yet.
+Homebrew are gradually removing support for Ruby versions less than 2.0, though these patches have not been merged into CadfaelBrew yet.
 The installer script will bootstrap a temporary local Ruby install if the system package manager cannot supply a sufficient version.
 It will then use `brew` itself to install the Homebrew Ruby for permanent use.
 So far no issues have been encountered with Git versions, though this can also be bootstrapped in future if required.
 Package lists below include any packages needed to bootstrap